daemonraco/toobasic/docs/services.md

 Think about a controller, but smaller and simpler, some king of API.
 A service provides a way to request information or trigger a task through a controller, but avoiding complex rendering stuff and adding a few things that my be of help.

-In __TooBasic__, a service is a small tool that always gives an answer in JSON format with standart structure, something like this:
+In __TooBasic__, a service is a small tool that always gives an answer in JSON format with a standard structure, something like this:
 ```json
 {
 	"status": true,